Wednesday, December 6, 2023

 Learning beyond information suggests a shift from merely acquiring facts or data to deeper engagement with understanding, wisdom, or insights.
 It encourages individuals to move past surface-level knowledge and embrace more profound reflection, critical thinking, and personal meaning-making.
 This approach can involve synthesizing information to develop new perspectives, fostering creativity, or applying knowledge to real-world contexts.
 It emphasizes an active, interpretive process of learning, where information is just the starting point, leading to transformative thinking and decision-making.

-Software is beyond memorizing the syntaxes of a specific programming language - we must get a clear image of the big picture.
+Software is beyond memorizing the syntax of a specific programming language - we must get a clear image of the big picture.
 Studying design patterns helps a software developer get the big picture - from a designer's perspective.
 Knowing the common design patterns enables us to understand how different parts of the software are related to each other.
 Not only this, but knowledge of design patterns helps to communicate with other developers in a more object-oriented way.

 Let me give you an example.